 And it also moisturizes your skin by locking in the hydration that you already fed on.
-Some popular essential oils for oily skin type include Rosehip Seed oil, Hemp Seed Oil, Pumpkin Seed Oil, Grape Seed Oil, Jojoba oil.
+Some popular essential oils for oily skin types include Rosehip Seed oil, Hemp Seed Oil, Pumpkin Seed Oil, Grape Seed Oil, and Jojoba oil.

-There are so many other wonderful natural oils that can really help your skin out in regulating and managing the sebum production or even producing your sebum in a very healthier way.
+There are so many other wonderful natural oils that can really help your skin out in regulating and managing sebum production or even produce your sebum in a very healthier way.

 Tip 11.
 Don’t rub the face.